A/B Testing Your Way Into A Great Product Launch

 Take SiftSocial for example.
 That’s the next product from KickoffLabs.
-We love it because it helped us use our limited time to personally market KickoffLabs to the biggest influencers on twitter.
-I know the product can save time and generate revenue, but that’s not the pitch that wins most customers over.
+We love it because it helped us use our limited time to personally market KickoffLabs to the biggest influencers on Twitter.
+I know the product can save time and generate revenue, but that’s not the pitch that wins over majority of the customers.

 Tips for pitching on a landing page:

 - Give it a tweetable tagline.
 You should be able to hook people in less than 140 characters.

 - Teasers only work if you are already famous.
 The rest of us need to actually explain what the visitor is getting into.